vib-tcp/nextflow-workshop/README.md

 z
 ```

-- `map`: e.g. when you would like to run your own function on each item in a channel.
+- `map`: **transforms** a dataflow channel or value by applying a function to each item in the channel or value.

   - The map operator is expressed as a [closure](https://www.nextflow.io/docs/latest/script.html#script-closure) (`{ ... }`)
   - By default, the items in the channel are referenced by the variable `it`.
 This can be changed by using the `map { item -> ... }` syntax, which is considered a best practice in the field.
-  - All functions available on the item, are available on the `it` variable within the closure.
-  - When an element is a list or tuple, you can use the `it[0]`, `it[1]`, etc. syntax to access the individual elements of your item.

   Example: [`exercises/01_building_blocks/operator_map.nf`](https://github.com/vibbits/nextflow-workshop/blob/main/exercises/01_building_blocks/operator_map.nf)